 C. The decision to testify rests solely with the client, and counsel should not attempt to unduly influence that decision.
 When counsel reasonably believes that testifying is in the best interest of the client, counsel should advise the client of the benefits and risks of that course of action.
-Similarly, when counsel reasonably believes that not testifying is in the best interest of the client, counsel should advise the client of the solution of the benefits and risks of that course of action.
+Similarly, when counsel reasonably believes that not testifying is in the best interest of the client, counsel should advise the client of the state of the client of the client of the client of the client of the best interest of the client, counsel should advise the client of the client.